shotover/shotover-proxy/docs/src/examples/redis-clustering.md

 2021-11-03T06:20:03.956675Z  INFO shotover_proxy::server: accepting inbound connections
 ```

-Currently the RedisSinkCluster transform, needs to be able to connect to the Redis cluster when it starts up otherwise shotover will exit with an error.
+The `RedisSinkCluster` transform needs to be able to connect to the Redis cluster when it starts up otherwise Shotover will exit with an error.

 ## Testing